Isunny-pixel/Explicit-Compressible-Euler-Solver/README.md

 # Explicit-Compressible-Euler-Solver
 Explicit Compressible Euler Solver using two flux methods: The Van Leer flux formulation which does not preserve stationary contact discontinuties.
-AUSM which preserves stationary contact discontinuous but gives rise to non monotonicity
+AUSM which preserves stationary contact discontinuous but gives rise to non monotonicity.
+The code to solve Explicit Compressible based case for a bump-based geometry is provided.
+A ppt is provided to understand and showcase the conclusions, and inferences.